 5. Cincinnati Public Library

 I appreciate that most folks don’t want to take time away from exploring a new place by visiting a library.
 Believe me, I get it.
-But the Amelia Valerio Weinberg Memorial Fountain (also known as the book fountain) is pretty dang cool and it will only take you a few minutes to jump off the Cincinnati streetcar at stop #16 and walk around the block to 8th & Vine and experience the beautiful fountain in person.
+But the Amelia Valerio Weinberg Memorial Fountain (also known as the book fountain) is pretty dang cool, and it will only take you a few minutes to jump off the Cincinnati streetcar at stop #16 and walk around the block to 8th & Vine to experience the beautiful fountain in person.

-Fun Fact: The book fountain features water spilling over a stack of books symbolizing the free flow of information and ideas conveyed through the printed word.
+Fun Fact: The book fountain features water spilling over a stack of books, symbolizing the free flow of information and ideas conveyed through the printed word.

 6. Contemporary Arts Center (CAC)

 Cincinnati’s streetcar can get you to one of the first contemporary art institutions in the nation.
-Cincinnati’s Contemporary Arts Center (or CAC) works hard to feature the current paintings, sculptures, photographs, and performance art of up and coming artists.
-The museum’s goal is to have non-permanent exhibits that display the art of the “last five minutes.”
+Cincinnati’s Contemporary Arts Center (or CAC) works hard to feature the current paintings, sculptures, photographs, and performance art of up-and-coming artists.
+The museum’s goal is to display non-permanent art exhibits of the “last five minutes.”
+Visit the galleries at no charge, thanks to The 50, The Johnson Foundation, and generous everyday patrons, by taking the Cincinnati Connector to stop #17 (Aronoff Center).

 7. Fountain Square